Gluten-Free Lemon Cake

 - Bake on the middle rack for 25-30 minutes, until a toothpick inserted in the center, comes out clean and the sides of the cake is pulling away from the side of the pan.

 - Cool the cakes in the pans for about 10-15 minutes.
-Place the cakes on a cooling rack to completely cool before frosting.
+Allow the cakes to completely cool before frosting.

 Lemon Buttercream